"Motivation is the art of getting people to do what you want them to do because they want to do it."

 In this situation, the support request included a known bug that would take some time to fix.
 The customer was also clearly frustrated with us.

-Our support person gave a calm, friendly answer that not only helped them with a work around to address their biggest problem, but it showed a great deal of empathy.
+Our support person gave a calm, friendly answer that not only helped them with a workaround to address their biggest problem, but it showed a great deal of empathy.
 It diffused the situation and turned the customer's attitude completely around.

 Seeing this, I took the time to write an email to the support person: